lewisrodgers/codelabs/domain-wide-delegation/README.md

 ## The GCP Admin

-In order to get this, the development team asks the GCP Admin for a service account with DwD enabled.
+In order to get the credentials, the development team asks the GCP Admin for a service account with DwD enabled.
 The GCP Admin chooses a service account and makes the json keyfile available to the developers.

 ![service-account-request]